Pittsburgh Freethought Community

 Code of Conduct

-PFC prohibits intimidating, threatening, or harassing conduct in interpersonal and virtual interactions.
+PFC prohibits intimidating, threatening, or harassing conduct during in-person and virtual interactions.
 Critical examination of statements or beliefs does not, by itself, constitute hostile conduct or harassment.
 Prohibited conduct includes, but is not limited to:

-Abusive conduct that has the purpose or effect of unreasonably interfering with another person’s ability to enjoy and participate.
+Abusive conduct that has the purpose or effect of unreasonably interfering with another person’s ability to enjoy and participate in the event; and

 PFC has a zero-tolerance policy for hostile and harassing conduct.
-If a person or group engages in hostile or harassing conduct, appropriate remedial action will be taken.
+If an individual or group engages in such conduct, PFC will take appropriate remedial action.
 Such action will include an examination of the incident and context in which it occurred and consideration of steps that PFC should take to reduce the opportunity for such conduct.
-Additional actions may include, but are not limited to, expulsion from a specific event or online forum, or revocation of PFC membership, and prohibition of participation with PFC.
+Additional actions may include, but are not limited to, expulsion from a specific event or online forum, revocation of PFC membership, and/or prohibition of participation with PFC.

-Persons who are the targets of, or witnesses to, hostile or harassing conduct should contact PFC Board members or Officers.
-Reports of hostile or harassing conduct will be promptly addressed.
+Persons who are the targets of, or witnesses to, hostile or harassing conduct should contact any PFC Director.
+PFC will promptly address all such reports.

-In addition to these prohibitions, everyone involved with PFC is expected to abide by all applicable local, state and federal laws.
+In addition to these prohibitions, everyone involved with PFC is expected to abide by all applicable local, state, and Federal laws during PFC events.